 - 1. Take a few moments to review your Student Manuals and identify any questions. - 2.
 Make sure that you get all of your questions answered prior to beginning the final test. - 3.
-When taking the test . . . - 1.
-Read each item carefully. - 2.
-Circle your answer on the test. - 3.
-Check your work and transfer your answers to the computer-scan (bubble) answer sheet or enter the answers online.
+When taking the test . . . - Read each item carefully. - Circle your answer on the test. - Check your work and transfer your answers to the computer-scan (bubble) answer sheet or enter the answers online.

-Tell the participants that they may refer to their Student Manuals and the annex when completing this test.
+You may refer to your Student Manuals and the annex when completing this test.